dcefram/blog/content/blog/i-dislike-golang-error-handling.md

 While the idea of forcing developers to handle each possible error points immediately was good, forcing our code style to be littered with `if err != nil` isn't "pretty" or good.
 On my case, I had a function that had to use multiple functions that could return an error...
-And since I would wan't to throw an error (or return an error) once one of those functions fails, I was forced to litter my code with if statements:
+And since I would want to throw an error (or return an error) once one of those functions fails, I was forced to litter my code with if statements:

 ```go